Skip to content

 import kotlin.time.Duration.Companion.days

-// Create simulation
+// Create a simulation of an emergency room

 val er = EmergencyRoom()